PavanRangani/docs/docs/prd/aggregated-report/manage-app-report.md

-## Delete Report under legal entity
+## Delete "App report"

+### System rules

+- Delete is allowed anytime

 ### UX Rule

-- Report can be deleted anytime.
-- On click of `Delete` action in the vertmore of the report, open delete confirmation dialog.
+- On click of `Delete`, opens delete confirmation dialog.
 On confirmation, system will remove that report.

 ### UI Rule